World Languages and Cultures

 GERM 308V.
 Politics of Memory: Slavery, Colonialism, and the Holocaust in Art, Literature, and Film.
 1 Unit.

 This course focuses on Stetson's Social Justice Value.
-This junior seminar explores representations of slavery, colonialism, and the Holocaust in literature, film, and the arts.
+This junior seminar explores representations of enslavement, colonialism, and the Holocaust in literature, film, and the arts.
 Focusing on the United States and Germany, we will examine how both societies have repressed, displaced, or come to terms with their violent pasts from a comparative perspective.
 We will analyze current struggles over competing forms of public memory as manifested in the heated debates about demolished statues, contested school curricula, and controversial art exhibitions.
 Course materials include texts by Toni Morrison, Paul Celan, and Simon J Ortiz; films by Steve McQueen, Claude Lanzmann, and Alanis Obomsawin; music by Bob Marley and Nas, as well as TV shows like Atlanta and Reservation Dogs.
 Junior Seminar.

 GERM 309V.
 Now Is the Time of Monsters!
 Politics and Psychoanalysis.
 1 Unit.